SAP Cloud Platform ABAP Environment, ©Copyright 2018 SAP AG. All rights reserved.ABAP Keyword Documentation → ABAP − Reference →

 A business object (BO) in the ABAP RESTful Programming Model provides the following functions:

-ABAP RPM uses ABAP CDS to define the data model for business objects.
+ABAP RESTful Programming Model uses ABAP CDS to define the data model for business objects.
 Each business object contains a top node (the leading entity) known as the root entity.
 The formal structure of a business object consists of a tree of entities joined by associations.

 Prerequisite for Behavior Modeling of the Business Object